wadmp/newdocs/docs/src/tutorials/move-a-device/README.md

 ![local webserver](./BS_URL.png)
 Note that there is no way to directly configure the client to point to a new Management Server.

-In order to move a device to a new Management Server, you have two choices ...
+To move a device to a new Management Server, you have two choices.

 ### Option 1

-Assuming you have access to the local webserver on the device, you can simply change the Bootstrap Server Address in the Router App configuration screen.
+Assuming you have access to the local web server on the device, you can change the Bootstrap Server Address in the Router App configuration screen.

 ![option 1](./2_servers_a.png)